learn-co-curriculum/react-hooks-react-router-code-along/README.md

 export default UserCard
 ```

 Let's test it out!
-You should be able to click on one of those links and be
+Click on one of those links - you should be navigated to our
-taken to our User Profile page.
+`UserProfile` page.

 Hang on - we're navigating successfully, but we're not showing any information
 about a particular user.
 That won't work!

-We still want to use our User Profile page to display information about a user.
+We still want to use our `UserProfile` page to display information about a user.
 But we want the _user information_ we're displaying to change.

 This is where **Dynamic Routes** and **URL Parameters** come in - we can